 WooCommerce is a free, open-source plugin for WordPress developers.
 Today this online store is the most popular free solution for website developers.
 However, keep in mind that dedicated hosting is not included by default, and you will have to find it yourself.

 Flaming websites such as Porter & York, EcoKitty, Apogee CE, and You have been created around this plugin.
 If we look at the statistics on the use of add-ons for the 10,000 most popular websites, the coverage is not the most extensive but still significant – every tenth online store is created in WooCommerce.

 Suppose you choose this popular WordPress plugin for your project.
-In that case, there are thousands of fully customizable themes for this platform that come with a graphical editor and custom CSS, HTML or PHP codes, a simple list of products, bulk emails and Inventory.
-WooCommerce provide best solutions for making your content look attractive with the help of WooCommerce product video and images plugins that ultimately results in more conversion.
+In that case, there are thousands of fully customizable themes for this platform that come with a graphical editor and custom CSS, HTML, or PHP codes, a simple list of products, bulk emails, and Inventory.
+WooCommerce provides the best solutions for making your content look attractive with the help of WooCommerce product video and images plugins that ultimately results in more conversion.